At Dr Mellor & Partners, we offer clinics with a wide range of GPs, Nurses and Healthcare Assistants to offer many different services.

-You can either request prescriptions via our online Patient Access portal, or in the surgery itself.
+You can either request prescriptions online, or in the surgery itself.
 Tick the items you require on the list you received with your previous prescription.
 Leave the request slip in the box in the foyer or in the post box when the surgery is closed, no need to join the queue for the desk.

 We recommend ordering your repeat medications 7-10 days before supply is due to run out.